crispaulcastaneda/crispaulcastaneda/README.md

 - 🔭 I’m currently working on JavaScript
 - 🌱 I’m currently learning Vue.JS
-- 📫 How to reach me: you can visit my [linkedin account](http://www.linkedin.com/in/cristian)
+- 📫 How to reach me: you can visit my [linkedin account](http://www.linkedin.com/in/cristianpaul)
 - 💻 You can call me Paul.

 ### About
-I am an aspiring JavaScript Developer working my skills and growing with creating activities and post it here in GitHub.
-I'm currently learning with technologies and Operating Systems like UNIX frameworks(JS): VUE
+Achieving goal for every projects I'm doing.
+I'm always wanting to learn technologies and learn with other people.